 Bob Raymonda is the founding editor of Breadcrumbs Magazine.
 In 2018 he cofounded the production company Rogue Dialogue, which released its first podcast, the science-fiction audio drama Windfall, in February of 2019, and second, the Catholic confessional sitcom, Forgive Me! in August of 2020.
 Their work has been featured in Luna Luna Magazine, Bello Collective, Peach Mag, and Discover Pods, among others.
 Learn more at bobraymonda.co.

-"Writing Doesn't Have to Be Solitary" is part of our new interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects of indie lit.
-Read previous conversations in this series here.
+"Writing Doesn't Have to Be Solitary" is part of our interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects in the independent publishing community.
+Read more Indie Lit conversations here.